nebelorz/PythonLearning/README.md

 # PythonLearning
-Here I'll practically 'stash' all the things I made until the date
+Here I'll practically 'store' all the things I studied to become proficient in Python until the date.

 Hope you find something useful if you're searching for it :)

 ## Path I followed: